migtools/mig-controller/README.md

 __1. Identify a pair of running OpenShift clusters to migrate workloads between__

-mig-controller and mig-ui can help you move workloads from a _source_ to a _destination_ cluster.
-You'll need cluster-admin permissions on both clusters.
+mig-controller can help you move OpenShift application workloads from a _source_ to a _destination_ cluster.
+You'll need cluster-admin permissions on both OpenShift clusters.

 - **velero** will need to be installed on both clusters, and will be driven by mig-controller
-- **mig-controller** and **mig-ui** should only be installed on _one of the two_ clusters.
-You can decide which cluster will host these components.
+- **mig-controller** should only be installed on _one of the two_ clusters.
+You can decide which cluster will host this component.

 ---